rohit123roy/Coding-Practices/README.md

 # Coding-Practices

-This repository contains all the coding problems practiced on daily basis.
+This repository contains all the coding problems practiced till date on daily basis.

 Thanks.